-All eligible employees will be enrolled on the 1st of the month following thirty (30) days of continuous employment.
+All employees regularly scheduled more than 20 hours per week will be enrolled on the 1st of the month following thirty (30) days of continuous employment.
 The District pays the total cost of the life insurance plan for eligible employees.
-The term life insurance coverage amount is \$150,000 and offers an Accidental Death and Dismemberment benefit.
-Beneficiaries for the life insurance plan should be reviewed and updated annually in the benefit portal.
+The term life insurance coverage amount is \$50,000 and offers an Accidental Death and Dismemberment benefit.
+Beneficiaries for the life insurance plans should be reviewed and updated annually in the Benefits Portal on the Perry Township Schools website.